Learning-based Efficient Graph Similarity Computation via Multi-Scale Convolutional Set Matching: Problem Definition

+\textbf{Learning-based Graph Similarity Computation} \enspace Given a graph similarity definition, our goal is to learn a neural network based function that takes two graphs as input and outputs the desired similarity score through training, which can be applied to any unseen graphs for similarity computation at the test stage.

+In later sections, we will introduce how to design a neural network architecture to serve this purpose, and why such design is reasonable by providing connections to set matching.

+\nop{Our goal is to learn a neural network based function that takes two graphs as input and outputs the similarity score that can be transformed back to GED through a one-to-one mapping. }

-GED is transformed to a similarity metric ranging between 0 and 1 (more details can be found in Section \ref{subsec-datasets}).
-Our goal is to learn a neural network based function that takes two graphs as input and outputs the similarity score that can be mapped back to GED.
+\nop{We are given an undirected, unweighted graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ with $N=|\mathcal{V}|$ nodes.
+Node features are summarized in an $N\times D$ matrix $\bm{H}$.
+We transform GED into a similarity metric ranging between 0 and 1 via a one-to-one function (more details can be found in Section~\ref{subsec-data-preproc}).
+Our goal is to learn a neural network based function that takes two graphs as input and outputs the similarity score that can be transformed back to GED through the one-to-one mapping.}

-\section{The Proposed Approach: \model}
+\section{The Proposed Approach: {\model}}

-\model consists of the following sequential stages: 1) multiple \textit{Graph Convolutional Network layers} generate vector representations for each node in the two graphs; 2) \textit{Similarity Matrix Generation layers} compute the inner products between the embeddings of every pair of node, resulting in a similarity matrix capturing the node-node interaction scores; 3) \textit{Convolutional Neural Network layers} convert the similarity computation problem into a pattern recognition problem, which provides features to a \textit{fully connected network} to obtain a final predicted graph-graph similarity score.
+\model consists of the following sequential stages: 1) \textit{Multi-scale neighbor aggregation layers} generate vector representations for each node in the two graphs at different scales; 2) \textit{Similarity matrix generation layers} compute the inner products between the embeddings of every pair of nodes in the two graphs, resulting in multiple similarity matrices capturing the node-node interaction scores at different scales; 3) \textit{CNN layers} convert the similarity computation problem into a pattern recognition problem, which provides multi-scale features to a \textit{fully connected network} to obtain a final predicted graph-graph similarity score.
+An overview of our model is illustrated in Fig.~\ref{fig:model}.